joesturge/joesturge.github.io/content/post/03-corepack/index.md

 # Future Excerice

-Why not write a Github action to install, build and test, package, publish a project but be package manager agnostic?
+Why not write a Github action to install, build, test, package and publish a project but be package manager agnostic?